rammcodes/React-Native-Todo/README.md

 A todo app built with React Native

 #Installation-Overview
-1) First clone this Github Repo into your local machine and from there using terminal, move into the project directory and then run the command "npm install" which wil install all the npm dependencies required for the project.
+1) First clone this Github Repo into your local machine and from there using terminal, move into the project directory and then run the command "npm install" which will install all the npm dependencies required for the project.

 2) Once the installation of dependencies is finished then run the command "npm start" to start the project.